JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 On saying forty but meaning fifty

 The dates for the period prior to the crucifixion are well catalogued in the Urantia Paper, as are the day of the week and its actual date for the following period up to and including the day of ascension.
 There is no way of accounting for the forty day error as due to being a copying, typing, or copy editing error.
 Neither can the forty day interval be a simple mistake by someone writing forty when they really meant fifty, as it is repeated three times and in a different context for each occasion.
 The first is in relation to a forty day interval that Jesus passed with the Morontia Directors (2040), the second refers to Jesus' morontia career (2057) and the third to the forty days during which the apostles were in hiding after the crucifixion.
 (2060).
-And this last reference occurs in the first line under the section heading entitled "The Pentecost Sermon,"—which surely must alert some readers to the occurrence of an inconsistency.
+And this last reference occurs in the first line under the section heading entitled “The Pentecost Sermon,”—which surely must alert some readers to the occurrence of an inconsistency.

 Date for Easter also changes annually